mkenny10/RNA_seq/MasterNotes.md

 Given the fact that the majority of the upregulated genes appear to be involved in thiamine biosynthesis, we next sought to determine whether this result is statistically significant, or merely a product of random chance.
 To do so, we performed a gene ontology enrichment analysis.

-To do so, the gene IDs, included in the signif_TH-vTH+.csv. file (linked in previous section), were input into PANTHER classification system (https://www.pantherdb.org/tools/compareToRefList.jsp), using the statistical overrepresentation test.
+The 14 gene IDs, included in the signif_TH-vTH+.csv. file (linked in previous section), were input into PANTHER classification system (https://www.pantherdb.org/tools/compareToRefList.jsp), using the statistical overrepresentation test.
 Parameters used include:

 - Reference List: Candida albicans
 - Annotation Data Set: GO biological process complete